MC140/MC140/README.md

 RETURN
 IF(
     ISBLANK(SelectedUser),
-    BaseURL, -- If no user is selected, just go to the report without filters BaseURL & "?filter=TransactionsTable/UserID eq '" & SelectedUser & "'"
+    BaseURL,  -- If no user is selected, open the report without filters BaseURL & "?filter=TransactionsTable/UserID eq '" & SelectedUser & "'"
 )